Thursday, November 29, 2018

 CB/LB: Karl-Heinz Schnellinger (West Germany)

 In his prime, Karl-Heinz Schnellinger was considered one of the best leftbacks in the world.
-He participated in 4 World Cup Finals, unfortunaitely sandwiched between West Germany's two World Cup winning tournaments.
+He participated in 4 World Cup Finals, unfortunately sandwiched between West Germany's two World Cup winning tournaments.
 He was remembered one of the first German to star in Italy's Serie A. He had a remarkable stint with AC Milan and AS Roma.
 He won the European Cup in 1969 with AC Milan.
 At home, he played with Koln.
+He finished 3rd in the Ballon D'or in 1962.

 Karl-Heinz Schnellinger